arzuisiktopbas/02-Automate-Your-Day-Job-with-Python/README.md

-## Homework#2 Automate Your Day Job with Python
+## Automate Your Day Job with Python

  *by Arzu ISIK TOPBAS*

 ---
-This is the first assignment that I was using the concepts I've learned to complete **two** Python activities, PyBank and PyRamen.
+I was using the concepts I've learned to complete **two** Python activities, PyBank and PyRamen.
 Both activities present a real-world situation in which my Python skills came in handy.